browningluke/mangathr/README.md

 # 📦 MangathrV2
 **mangathrV2** is a command-line program to download Manga chapters from numerous online platforms (See [Sources](#sources)).
-It bundles each chapters with metadata in ComicInfo format, as well as a number of others (see [Metadata Agents](#metadata-agents)).
+It bundles each chapter with metadata in ComicInfo format, or a number of others (see [Metadata Agents](#metadata-agents)).
 It supports monitoring a source for new chapters of registered Manga.

 It has an older version ([mangathr](https://github.com/browningluke/mangathr)), written in Typescript.

 ```
-mangathrv2 <COMMAND> -s SOURCE QUERY
+$ mangathrv2 <COMMAND> -s SOURCE QUERY
 ```

 - [Installation](#installation)